rajsethi05/personal-profile/replit.md

 This is a QA Portfolio web application built as a modern full-stack project showcasing quality assurance expertise, certifications, and projects.
 The application features a React frontend with shadcn/ui components and an Express.js backend, designed to demonstrate professional QA engineering capabilities through an interactive portfolio interface.

+## Recent Updates (October 2025)
+- **Contact Form**: Added contact form popup with From Email (mandatory) and To Email (pre-filled) fields.
+Currently logs to console; can be integrated with email service.
+- **Hidden Blog Editor**: Created at `/project_blog` route with rich text editor, supporting full formatting (bold, italic, colors, images, code blocks, etc.).
+Includes Publish and Save Draft functionality with JSON file storage.
+- **Profile Picture Upload**: Users can upload and change profile picture, stored in /uploads folder.

 # User Preferences

 Preferred communication style: Simple, everyday language.